plone/plone.tiles/README.txt

         def __call__(self):
             return u"<html><body><p>Hello world</p></body></html>"

+Note that the tile is expected to return a complete HTML document.
+This will be interpolated into the page output according to the following rules:

+* The contents of the tile's ``<head />`` section is appended to the output document's ``<head />`` section.
+* The contents of the tile's ``<body />`` section will replace the tile placeholder as indicated by the tile link.

+Note that this package does *not* provide these interpolations.
+For a Plone implementation of the interpolation algorithm, see `plone.app.blocks`_

 If you require a persistent tile, subclass `plone.tiles.PersistentTile` instead.
 You may also need a schema interface if you want a configurable